tesonet/frontend-party/README.md

     {"username": "tesonet", "password": "partyanimal"}
     ```

+* Use ngrx to track the state
-* Save the newly-created token to AppState(redux) or sessionStorage
+* Save the newly-created token to sessionStorage
-* Use the token to retrieve the server list from http://playground.tesonet.lt/v1/servers , order the results by `distance` and `name`.
+* Use the token to retrieve the server list from http://playground.tesonet.lt/v1/servers
+* Order the results by `distance` and `name`.
 * Implement logout

 ### Miscellaneous